tranngocphi-nd/Sparse_Arrays/README.md

 ## Problem
 Solve this problem : [Sparse Arrays](https://www.hackerrank.com/challenges/sparse-arrays/problem)
 ##### Argument :
-- strings : environment varaible which is define in Dockerfile.
+- **strings** : environment varaible which is defined in Dockerfile.
 Values format : ab,ac,bc,abc,ac
-- queries : variable define by user when running the code.
+- **queries** : variable defined by user when running the code.
 Values format : ab,ac,bc,d

 ## Files
 * Dockerfile : to build docker image
-* main.py : main file to run python code, the result is presented with an Flask api using Swagger UI
+* main.py : main file to run python code, the result is presented with a Flask api using Swagger UI
 * SparseArray.py : define SparseArray class
 * requirements.txt : all the requirement to set up an environment where python code can run